‘The best way to the brain is through the heart’

 “But methodologies….
 No. There’s a clear process, but there are no design methods or dogma’s.
 The reviews are very important to us.
 In the project team, everyone shows what he or she has made and what is good or bad about it, and where there is still some doubt.
 In the meantime, Liza has already sat at everyone’s table to coach.
 My question is always: is there something there that you like?
 Then we see if we agree.
 And if we don’t, then that’s interesting.
 Why does he or she like that I don’t?”

 It’s a little disappointing that I can’t share methodologies in this interview that hold a promise of your way of working.
-At the same time it’s a confirmation of a recent personal lesson: there’s so much value in not forcing things and just letting things happen.
+At the same time, it’s a confirmation of a recent personal lesson: there’s so much value in not forcing things.
 What’s your view on creativity within your organized freedom, is that more an individual matter or a group thing?

 “It starts with our own responsibility and freedom.
 That’s why we select on talent in combination with personality.
 That almost always goes well, except sometimes we don’t sufficiently realize what the effect of Studio Dumbar can be.
 People often come from abroad to work with us and look up to Studio Dumbar.
 They’re often very relieved that it’s all super relaxed here.
 And yet it sometimes happens that they stare into the headlights like a deer.
 They just shut down because they feel a kind of obligation, which means they’ve lost their natural way of producing something.
 Sometimes it happens that people need more structure, but we simply don’t work like that.
 We mainly create space for our trinity: pure, simple, powerful.
 Based on the deep-rooted belief that creativity works best when it’s original.”